 Another standard maintenance service that Highline recommends is replacing your power steering, brake and transmission fluids.
 Throw in your engine coolant and you have yourself a complete fluid flush.

-We want our customers to bring their Toyotas to our repair shop in Mesa and ESPECIALLY FOR FLUID FLUSHES.
+We want our customers to bring their Toyotas to our repair shop in Gilbert and ESPECIALLY FOR FLUID FLUSHES.
 Flushing fluids is where many “quick oil and lube” locations will start giving recommendations that we inevitably stonewall.
 The cars that we see regularly, we know the entire history and recommend these types of services only when necessary.

 I know we’ve all been skeptical about flushing these mysterious fluids that appear to have no immediate benefit to being serviced.
 Well, keep in mind, each of these fluids is hard at work every single time you drive your vehicle.
 These fluids will become contaminated over time, and less able to do their jobs; lubricate, cool, and transmit energy.